mdghayman/mdghayman/README.md

 <p align="left">Building a better future through integrated technologies.
 Solving the world's most pressing and fascinating problems with an evolving toolset.
 Developing and maintaining models and platforms for innovative machine learning, deep learning, and artificial intelligence.</p>

 - I’m currently working on: [LockdownLowdown](https://github.com/mdghayman/LockdownLowdown) 🔭
+- All of my projects and posts are available at: [hayman.tech](https://hayman.tech) 👨‍💻
+- Know about my experiences [Curriculum Vitae](https://bigdata416011915.files.wordpress.com/2020/12/michaelhaymancv201210.pdf) 📄
 - I’m currently learning: **Reinforcement Learning** 🌱

-- All of my projects and posts are available at: [hayman.tech](https://hayman.tech) 👨‍💻

 - Ask me about: **Climate change, policy, and development** 💬

-- Know about my experiences [Michael Hayman CD Dec 2020](https://bigdata416011915.files.wordpress.com/2020/12/michaelhaymancv201210.pdf) 📄

 - Fun fact: **I used to be a sommelier.** 🍷

 <h3 align="left">Connect with me:</h3>